f4exb/sdrangel/plugins/channelrx/demodssb/readme.md

 Left click on this button to toggle audio mute for this channel.

 If you right click on it a dialog will open to select the audio output device.
+See [audio management documentation](../../../sdrgui/audio.md) for details.

 <h3>14: Spectrum display</h3>